Spectralite/Quantum-Circuit-Optimiser/README.md

 Benchmarking
 ---
-The er reports the following metrics to evaluate its effectiveness:
+The optimiser reports the following metrics to evaluate its effectiveness:

 Circuit Depth: The maximum number of gate layers (time steps) in the circuit.